y2361547758/autoIndexBaidu/README.md

 > If you don't want any Cookies or JavaScript or neither of them, just delete the code in `HEADER.html`

+see Branch [Cookiesless](https://github.com/y2361547758/autoIndexBaidu/tree/Cookiesless) and [JavaScriptless](https://github.com/y2361547758/autoIndexBaidu/tree/JavaScriptless) (of cause there's no Cookies when no JavaScript.)

 ### To set Detailed view as defatule:
 Change `HEADER.html` [Line #131](HEADER.html#L131):
 ```javascript